Skip to content

 • Road conditions: Poor roads or complex layouts can contribute to higher accident rates

-Generally speaking you’ll find that less populated rural areas enjoy lower insurance costs compared to densely packed city centres.
+Generally speaking, you’ll find that less populated rural areas enjoy lower insurance costs compared to densely packed city centres.
 But it's not just about the number of people; it's about the associated risks that come with different areas.

 Will changing my address affect my car insurance?

-Changing your address is likely to affect your car insurance premiums, depending on where you move to.
-Moving to a high risk area will often see an increase in your insurance costs, such as a big city or urban area, while shifting to the countryside often sees your premiums go down.
+Moving to a high-risk area, such as a big city or urban area, will typically increase your car insurance costs while shifting to the countryside where crime rates may be lower often sees your premiums go down.

-But it’s not just your postcode that can affect your premiums when you move - if your new home has higher security, such as a garage or driveway, this could bring your premiums down.
+But it’s not just your postcode that can affect your premiums when you move - if your new home has better security, such as a garage or driveway, this could bring your premiums down.

-What if I have two postcodes?
+What address do I put on my car insurance if I have two postcodes?

 Some drivers in the UK will technically have two postcodes, such as students or professionals with two homes.
 You should give your main postcode, where you spend most of your time and do most of your driving, to your insurer - even if it results in more expensive premiums.